saucelabs/sauce-connect-docker/README.md

 ### Additional configuration

-See [this README](./docs/sc-configuration/README.md) for the documentation of configuration SauceConnect via environment variables or config file.
+See [this README](./docs/sc-configuration/README.md) for the documentation of SauceConnect configuration via environment variables or YAML file.

 ## CI Example